gimbalabs/ppbl-2024-aiken-examples/ppbl-faucet/README.md

 Notes: There will be some deprecated and security warnings that you can ignore for now since this only used for testing purposes.

-Now run the faucet end-to-end test case using the yaci devkit local devnet.
+Now run the faucet end-to-end integration test cases using the yaci devkit local devnet.
 ```
 $ npm test
 ```